jbate/Node-Chat-App/README.md

 1. `npm install`
 2. `node node-server.js`
-3. Open one or more browsers and start chatting
+3. Open one or more browsers at [localhost:8080/index.html](http://localhost:8080/index.html) and start chatting